shivangi-975/shivangi-975/README.md

 I am pursuing my masters in Artificial Intelligence from IIT Hyderabad.

-I am working as AI engineer intern at Omega Wealth Management,Switzerland.
+I am doing my internship as AI Software Engineer at Omega Wealth Management,Switzerland.

 I have work experience of 2 years 10 months as a Java developer at Infosys have worked for US based Health Insurance client Aetna.